ShannonHeylmun/bigtreetech_docs/docs/CB1.md

 ​		balenaEtcher: https://www.balena.io/etcher/<br/>

-​		Both of the above software can be used, just choose one to download and install
+​		Either of these can be used; just choose one to download and install.

 3. **Format SD card**
+// Unclear.
+Can you use the software provided with your OS or do you need to use the linked software?

 ​		Normally, you can format the SD card with the tools provided by the computer system.
 Completely format the SD card with professional SD card format software. https://www.sdcard.org/downloads/formatter/

-4. **Write OS**
+5. **Write OS**

-5. **Raspberry Pi Imager**
+6. **Raspberry Pi Imager**

 ​		Insert a MicroSD into your computer.